 Work and Payment History for FHA Loans

-As part of FHA Loans explained for Los Angeles home buyers, we also need to make you aware that although lower down payments and credit scores are required, lenders will still scrutinize your work and payment history.
+As part of FHA Loans explained for Riverside home buyers, we also need to make you aware that although lower down payments and credit scores are required, lenders will still scrutinize your work and payment history.
 Lenders, for example, will examine your past two years’ work history, as well as your history of paying utilities and rent on time.

 In addition, buying a home – even with an FHA Loan – means that you will likely be responsible for a number of out-of-pocket expenses, for example, appraisal and inspections costs, attorney fees, and loan origination fees.
 The good news is that with an FHA Loan, according to financial experts, the seller, the lender, or even the home builder can assume some of these costs.
 They may be willing to sweeten the deal in this way in order to have a buyer and close the deal.